christopherstock/NadaMicro/LEARNINGS.md

 - Symfony 4 is highly flexible but comes with a sceleton installer.
 - Symfony 4 has an own PHPUnit bridge.
 - PHPDocumentor is problematic via composer and can't be installed together with Symfony 4.

+### day 5 - 13.10.2018:
+- Symfony routes are simple and powerful.
+- Annotations for Symfony (Routes) are very handy and easy to install via composer.